opentrace-community/opentrace-calibration/Trial Methodology.md

 The main objectives in this case are the following:

-1.To test connectivity between various devices over a length of time.
+1. To test connectivity between various devices over a length of time.
 In a real world scenario where there can be many devices near each other (e.g a crowded train), any device should be able to pick up other surrounding devices within a reasonable time.

-2.To test for consistency and stability of the protocol implementation over a length of time.
+2. To test for consistency and stability of the protocol implementation over a length of time.
 Assuming that devices do not move around, the pair-wise RSSI readings should be of a consistent range without much fluctuation.
 The devices should also be attempting to establish connections throughout the entire duration.

-3.To test battery drain over a length of time.
+3. To test battery drain over a length of time.
 Battery drain is a concern for our users, we want to ensure that the battery consumption across manufacturers and models is reasonable with our implementation.

-4.To note down patterns of gaps within the data caused by manufacturer battery saving features or Android Doze mode.
+4. To note down patterns of gaps within the data caused by manufacturer battery saving features or Android Doze mode.
 As covered in an earlier section, the scanning and advertising frequency of each device can be affected by manufacturer battery saving features built into the OS.
 This type of trial is useful to test tweaks to Bluetooth power settings in our implementation, as well as the workarounds for users.

 For all cases above, all devices should be placed within range of each other and allowed to run for a longer period of time.
 In our own trials, we installed debug builds of the app on all our available test devices and set them within the 2 meter range requirement for close contact to run overnight.
 We chose test devices that were part of a top 50 list of popular models in Singapore, which includes devices from most major manufacturers as well as older models up to 5 years old.